-The marketing department of a publishing company is an exciting place to work, but understanding both your part in the business and what you are trying to achieve is crucial when both budget and activity have to be spent as effectively as possible.
+The marketing department of a publishing company is an exciting place to work.
+Understanding both your part in the business and what you are trying to achieve is crucial when both budget and activity have to be spent as effectively as possible.

 You need to learn who all your audiences are, not just the consumers who buy your books but also your colleagues in different departments and the retailers who will sell and promote your books.
 You also need to understand the costs associated with the various media options, how to work most effectively with your colleagues in publicity and how to measure how successful your work has been.